n-elia/algobet/README.md

 _Authors: Nicola Elia, Alessandro Parenti, Domenico Tortola_

 This version is currently a _draft_.
-Authrors are still waiting for approval.
+Authors are still waiting for approval.

 ## Project goal